gitguige/academic-kickstart/content/publication/data-driven-dsn2021/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "Arxiv"
+publication: "51st Annual IEEE/IFIP International Conference on Dependable Systems and Networks"
-publication_short: ""
+publication_short: "DSN"

-abstract: "We formalize and study the problem of optimal allocation strategies for a (perfect) vaccine in the infinite-dimensional SIS model.

-The question may be viewed as a bi-objective minimization problem, where one tries to minimize simultaneously the cost of the vaccination, and a loss that may be either the effective reproduction number, or the proportion of the infected population in the endemic state.

-We prove the existence of Pareto optimal strategies, describe the corresponding Pareto frontier in both cases, and study its convexity and stability properties.
-We also show that  vaccinating according to the profile of the endemic state is a critical allocation, in the sense that, if the initial reproduction number is larger than 1, then  this vaccination strategy yields an effective reproduction number equal to 1."
+abstract: "Medical Cyber-physical Systems (MCPS) are vulnerable to accidental or malicious faults that can target their controllers and cause safety hazards and harm to patients.
+This paper proposes a combined model and data-driven approach for designing context-aware monitors that can detect early signs of hazards and mitigate them in MCPS.
+We present a framework for formal specification of unsafe system context using Signal Temporal Logic (STL) combined with an optimization method for patient-specific refinement of STL formulas based on real or simulated faulty data from the closed-loop system for the generation of monitor logic.
+We evaluate our approach in simulation using two state-of-the-art closed-loop Artificial Pancreas Systems (APS).
+The results show the context-aware monitor achieves up to 1.4 times increase in average hazard prediction accuracy (F1score) over several baseline monitors, reduces false-positive and false-negative rates, and enables hazard mitigation with a 54% success rate while decreasing the average risk for patients."

 # Summary.
 An optional shortened abstract.
-summary: "We formalize and study the problem of optimal allocation strategies for a (perfect) vaccine in the infinite-dimensional SIS model."
+# summary: "We formalize and study the problem of optimal allocation strategies for a (perfect) vaccine in the infinite-dimensional SIS model."

 tags: []